 12. Our disability office processes food allergy and celiac disease accommodation requests.

-Speak with Resident Life Office directly.
-They will have you go through MyBelmont account to submit any meal plan requests under the housing tab.
+Students will speak with Resident Life Office directly.
+Students go through their MyBelmont account to submit any meal accommodation requests under the housing tab.
 We strongly encourage you to contact the campus dietitian (Kara.Miller@sodexo.com) prior to submitting any requests so we can discuss appropriate dining hall options/accommodations.

 If you have an allergy concern, please contact Kara Miller (dietitian) at email@example.com to discuss any additional allergy questions or requested accommodations.